cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 \end{align}
 $$

+which can be used to distinguish different classes of excitations: For example in a charge-transfer state, electron and hole sit on different parts of the molecule and therefore have a non-vanishing electron-hole distance $d_{h \rightarrow e}$.

-as well as the size of the electron and hole, respectively,
+Further, we can measure the size of electron and hole, respectively, as

 $$
 \begin{align}
 \sigma_{e/h} = \sqrt{
   \langle \mathbf{r}_{e/h}^2 \rangle_\mathrm{exc}
   - \langle \mathbf{r}_{e/h} \rangle_\mathrm{exc} ^2
-  } \quad .
+  } \quad ,
 \end{align}
 $$

-The spatial extend of the combined electron-hole pair is quantified by the exciton size
+which allow us to distinguish between Rydberg states, where $\sigma_h \ll \sigma_e$, and valence states, where $\sigma_h \approx \sigma_e$.

+Closely related to these quantities, we can also define the exciton size

 $$
 \begin{align}